-The 11111 VID code is reserved as a signal to the controller that no load is present.
+Finally, the 11111 VID code is reserved as a signal to the controller that no load is present.
 The controller will enter shutdown mode after receiving this code and will start up upon receiving any other code.
-This code is not intended as a means of enabling the controller when a load is present.

 To enable the controller, VCC must be greater than the POR threshold; the voltage on EN must be greater than 1.23V; FS/DIS must not be grounded; and VID cannot be equal to 11111.
 Once these conditions are true, the controller immediately initiates a soft-start sequence.